 |Career||Automotive Designer||Automotive Drafter|

 |Projected Job Growth (2018-28)||4% (drafters, all other)*||-7% (mechanical drafters)*|

 Automotive designers and automotive drafters work on drawings and layouts of automobile parts.
 They also prepare models, sketches and prototypes for prospective vehicles.
 Typical everyday duties can include using computer-aided design programs to test the safety and dependability of designs, interpret technical data, conduct tests on prototypes and address engineering and design problems.
 Automotive designers are also known as industrial designers, and automotive drafters are also referred to as mechanical drafters.

 Industrial designers design manufactured products, including automobiles and other vehicles.
 They work with clients, engineers and manufacturing personnel to make sure their design will work and is cost effective.
-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for industrial designers are expected to increase 4% between 2012 and 2022.
-As of November 2014, PayScale.com reported that the median salary for automotive designers was $79,074.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for industrial designers are expected to increase by 3% between 2018 and 2028.
+As of July 2019, PayScale.com reported that the median salary for automotive designers was $81,000.

 Associate's and bachelor's degree programs are available for aspiring automotive designers.
 The Society for International Automotive Engineers offers additional training and education options, including courses and seminars on topics like automotive fastening and hybrid vehicle technologies.